 If your company is planning to build, purchase or renovate a building, or has done so in the past several years, a cost segregation study is a powerful tool that may help boost your cash flow and decrease your tax liability.
-This FAQ was designed to help you determine whether a cost segregation study is right for you.
+These Frequently Asked Questions (FAQ) were designed to help you determine whether a cost segregation study is right for you.

 Q: Who should consider a cost segregation study?

 - Companies that are planning to or that have recently constructed or purchased a building

 - Companies that have recently renovated a building they already own or lease

 - A rapid and significant uptick in cash flow